Vegan Goat Cheese Substitute

 For the lemon juice: Lemon zest or lemon pepper seasoning may be used for a lemony flavor, but you would have to play with the amounts.

 For the ACV: White vinegar, rice vinegar, or white wine vinegar will all work as a good substitute in this recipe.
-I don’t think balsamic or thicker red vinegars would work too well, and would alter the color.
+Balsamic or thicker red vinegars would not work well and would alter the color.

 For the miso paste: You can try subbing half as much sauerkraut brine for fermented flavor.
 You can also skip this and increase lemon juice + acv slightly.